Sánchez balances Trump's proposal in Gaza and Feijóo endorses him

 Barcelona / MadridSpanish Prime Minister Pedro Sánchez welcomed the peace plan negotiated on Monday.
 Donald Trump and Benjamin Netanyahu to end the war in Gaza.
 Following the two leaders' announcement, Sánchez celebrated the beginning of a possible solution on social media: "We must put an end to so much suffering," he wrote.
 Sources at the Moncloa (Ministry of Justice) point out that this does not mean that Sánchez endorses or shares Trump's plan, but rather that he simply sees the opening of the path to dialogue as a positive development.
 The PP, on the other hand, does support the proposal, while Sumar openly distances itself from it.

-Sources at the Moncloa do not address why the minority party in the Spanish government has wanted to analyze the substance of the plan, something that for now the socialist sector of the "execu" maintains is similar to both parties in the Spanish government.
+Sources from the Moncloa do not address why the minority party in the Spanish government has wanted to analyze the substance of the plan, something that for now the social sector believes is similar.
+"The spirit" of what the two parties in the Spanish government support.
+In fact, in the tweet to X, Sánchez already emphasizes that we must work toward a two-state solution.
+For its part, Podemos has attacked the Spanish prime minister for welcoming a proposal that the purple party "outright rejects" because it sees it as "a colonization plan 2.0."

 The leader of the People's Party (PP), Alberto Núñez Feijóo, considered that the US president proposes a "realistic path" to end the conflict.
-"Without Hamas, without annexations, with the support of the Arab countries and a technocratic Palestinian government," he added, in a message to X. In statements to the Senate, Feijóo criticized that "Sánchez does not govern his government and Díaz does not govern her party."
+"Without Hamas, without annexations, with the support of the Arab countries and a Palestinian technocratic government," he added, in a message to X. In statements to the Senate, Feijóo criticized that "Sánchez does not govern his government and Díaz does not govern her party."
 "This is a hypocritical mismanagement" because "each one is doing what is in their interest for their electorate and what matters least to them is Spain's international solvency," he said.
-"The plan is a solid hope for peace," Feijóo reiterated, and he sees it as "the opportunity" to "stop this nonsense that is taking place in the Middle East" and he hoped that "it comes to fruition."
+"The plan is a solid hope for peace," reiterated Feijóo, who sees it as "the opportunity" to "stop this nonsense that is taking place in the Middle East" and hoped that "it comes to fruition."

 Consumer surveillance